-Overall the amended scheme is considered to be a compatible form of development within the area, which has an acceptable impact upon the living conditions of adjacent neighbours, highway safety and amenity, and provides a satisfactory standard of amenity for future occupiers.
-The proposed amended development is therefore considered to be acceptable and in accordance with the relevant Thanet Local Plan policies and the National Planning Policy Framework.
+Overall the amended scheme is considered to be a suitably compatible form of development within the area, which has an acceptable impact upon the living conditions of adjacent neighbours, highway safety and amenity.
+The proposed development (as amended), as a community facility expansion, is therefore considered to be acceptable and in accordance with the relevant Thanet Local Plan policies and the National Planning Policy Framework.